 - Liferay’s Maven plugins and archetypes support developing modules and traditional plugins.
 There’s also a Liferay Workspace archetype for generating a Workspace that uses Maven.

-Speaking of planning, properly planned upgrades and optimizations reduce the time and effort they take.
+Properly planned upgrades and optimizations reduce the time and effort they take.
 To help guide you through the upgrade and optimization tutorials, you get these things:

 - Upgrade and optimization phase descriptions